 115.41 (b): Intake screening takes place within 24 hours of detainees' arrival to the facility.
 The process that is utilized includes part of the initial intake.
 Once the detainee is searched, they receive PREA pamphlets and handbook.
 During that time the case manager or staff assigned to conduct the screening review the detainees file and meets with the detainees.
 During this meeting staff introduce PREA to the detainee and explains the purpose of the screening with the detainees.
 The detainee is then asked to sign to acknowledge they have received the screening.
-If the detainee has past history of victimization or predator behavior the screening staff completes a referral that is sent to the mental health staff to set up an interview with the detainee.
-Medical is available during the screening process conducting a medical review.
+If the detainee has past history of victimization or predator behavior the screening staff completes a referral that is sent to the medical staff to refer to the mental health staff to set up a telepsychology interview with the detainee Medical is available during the screening process conducting a medical review and suicide screening.
+The interview with the medical staff indicated they usually call the mental health providers during this time and set up an appointment for telepsychology with the detainees.